Aretas IV Philopatris

 Bronze coin of Aretas IV from 3 BC.

-Aretas IV Philopatris (𐢊𐢛𐢞𐢞 𐢛𐢊𐢒 𐢗𐢓𐢆) was the King of the Arab Nabataeans from roughly 9 BC to 40 AD.
+Aretas IV Philopatris (𐢊𐢛𐢞𐢞 𐢛𐢊𐢒 𐢗𐢓𐢆 or, "lover of his people") was the King of the Nabataeans from roughly 9 BC to 40 AD.

-His daughter Phasaelis was married to, and divorced from, Herod Antipas.
-Herod then married his stepbrother's wife, Herodias.
+Aretas' daughter Phasaelis was married to, and divorced from, Herod Antipas.
+Herod then married Herodias, his stepbrother's wife.
 It was John the Baptist's opposition to this marriage that led to his beheading.
 After Aretas received news of the divorce, he invaded the territory of Herod Antipas and defeated his army.
 Like his predecessors, the king's name as transcribed in Arabic is الحارث or الحارثة, stemming from Harith which means "the collector, provider; plowman; cultivator".

 Rise to power

 Coin showing Aretas IV in military dress.

-Aretas came to power after the assassination of Obodas III, who was apparently poisoned.
-Josephus says that he was originally named Aeneas, but took "Aretas" as his throne name.
-An inscription from Petra suggests that he may have been a member of the royal family, as a descendant of Malichus I.
+Aretas came to power abruptly in 9 BC in the wake of the sudden death of Obodas II (formerly erroneously identified as Obodas III), without seeking the approval or permission of the Roman Emperor Augustus.
+Syllaeus, Obodas' minister (or epitropos, a position that was also called "brother of the king" in Nabataea), made several unfounded accusations in an attempt to prevent Aretas' ascension to power.
+He returned from his first trip to Rome, unsuccessful in his bid before the Emperor in 8 BC.
+The first silver coins issued by Aretas IV maintained the portrait of Obodas II on the obverse with his own on the front, and bronze coins even carried the portrait of Syllaeus.
+This practice ended after Syllaeus' second trip to Rome, which was also a failure and ended in his execution in 6 - 5 BC.

-The capital of his kingdom was a prosperous trading city, Petra, some 170 miles south of Amman.
-Petra is famous for the many monuments carved into the rose-red sandstone.
-The power of the Nabateans extended over the caravan routes south and east of Judea, from the seventh century BC to the second century AD.
+The capital of the Nabataean kingdom, Petra, was a prosperous trading city some 170 miles south of Amman, famous for its many monuments carved into the rose-red sandstone.
+The power of the Nabateans extended over most of the trade routes in southern Palestine, Sinai, the Hijaz and into Syrian desert, from the seventh century BC to the second century AD.

+Josephus says of Aretas that he was originally named Aeneas, but took "Aretas" as his throne name.
+An inscription from Petra suggests he was a member of the royal family, as a descendant of Malichus I.

-His full title, as given in the inscriptions, was "Aretas, King of the Nabataeans, Friend of his People."
+His full title, first inscribed in Nabataean Aramaic on coins issued in 1 BC, was "Aretas, King of the Nabataeans, Lover of his People."
 Being the most powerful neighbour of Judea, he frequently took part in the state affairs of that country and was influential in shaping the destiny of its rulers.
-While not on particularly good terms with Rome, and though it was only after great hesitation that Augustus recognized him as king, he nevertheless took part in the expedition of Varus against the Jews in the year 4 BC, and placed a considerable army at the disposal of the Roman general.
+As he was not on particularly good terms with Rome, and it was only after great hesitation that Augustus recognized him as king, he sent troops to support the Syrian governor Varus' efforts to quell the civil strife that erupted in the wake of Herod the Great's death in 4 BC.

-Aretas had two wives.
-The first was Huldu to whom he was already married when he became king.
-Her profile was featured on Nabataean coins until 16 AD.
-After a gap of a few years the face of his second wife, Shaqilath, began appearing on the coins.

 Silver drachm of Aretas IV with his wife Huldu from 2 BC.